knightsUCF/SpaceGame/log/log.md

 And then on down with the list, unless we have to reprioritize.

 Again, no prototyping!
-Even when we get to the hangar and workers, work first toward getting to a simple fun core MVP, so we are always in a state of a working product, and not a prototype or a tech demo!
+Even when we get to the hangar and workers, work first toward getting to a simple fun core MVP, so that we are always in a state of a working product, and not a prototype or a tech demo!

 # 10 / 7 / 2019